31 Best Things to Do in Breckenridge, Colorado (in 2023)

 One of the most fun walks to take with kids (or, let’s face it, with anyone delighted by trolls) is to visit Isak Heartstone.
 The wood sculpture resembling a troll was created as part of the annual Breckenridge Festival of the Arts, and he now sits at the end of a short trail.

 You can visit year-round, but the trail isn’t maintained in winter so be ready for plenty of snow.
-He’s one of the most popular things to do in Breckenridge, so during peak season for visiting Breckenridge, you may need to wait a few minutes to get your selfie with Isak.
+He’s one of the most popular things to do in Breckenridge, Colorado.
+So, during peak season in Breckenridge, you may need to wait a few minutes to get your selfie with Isak.

 Main Street